The Sun Calculator shows the times of sunrise and sunset, twilight, and solar noon, as well as the Sun's direction and distance for any city and year.

 - Date: Each row in the table shows Sun information for a specific date, which is displayed in the column on the left.

 - Sunrise/Sunset: The next two columns show the local times of sunrise and sunset for each date in the selected month.
 This takes into account all Daylight Saving Time (DST) clock changes.
 It also includes the direction of the sunrise or sunset as an arrow and in degrees.

 Problems?
-See “Why does the Sun rise later and set earlier than stated?”, “Does the Sun Calculator take into account refraction?”, “How are sunrise and sunset defined?”, and “What do the arrows mean?” in the FAQ section below.
+See “Why does the Sun rise later and set earlier than stated?”, “Does the Sun Calculator take refraction into account?”, “How are sunrise and sunset defined?”, and “What do the arrows mean?” in the FAQ section below.

 - Daylength shows the time span between sunrise and sunset for each date (Length column) and its difference in relation to the previous day (Difference column).
 The duration is shown in the hh:mm:ss format where hh stands for hours, mm for minutes, and ss for seconds.
 The difference is shown in minutes and seconds, with a plus sign (+) if this day is longer than the previous day and a minus sign (−) if it is shorter than the previous day.

 - Astronomical Twilight, Nautical Twilight, and Civil Twilight list the start and end times for the three stages of twilight.
 Note that they are not arranged chronologically.
 The Start columns refer to the beginning of each phase in the morning, while the End columns show the times they end in the evening.

 Problems?
 See “Do the twilight phases really last all day?” in the FAQ section below.

 - Solar Noon: The two columns on the right refer to solar noon, the instant when the Sun passes the meridian (longitude) of the selected location.
 This is also the moment when it reaches its highest position in the sky and appears either due north, due south, or directly overhead.